- About Us

 Festivals we have taken part in include:

-We have been awarded the “Gold” Kitemark for the last two years in recognition of our success and commitment towards physical activity and school sport.
+We have been awarded the “Gold” Kitemark for the last three years in recognition of our success and commitment towards physical activity, PE and school sport.

 Social and Emotional Aspects of Learning